blakewilsonquantinuum/lambeq-public/docs/glossary.rst

         A statistical tool that converts a sentence into a hierarchical representation that reflects the syntactic relationships between the words (a :term:`syntax tree`) based on a specific grammar formalism.

     PennyLane
         A Python library for differentiable programming of quantum computers, developed by Xanadu, enabling quantum machine learning.
+See more `here <https://pennylane.ai/qml/>`_.

     post-selection
         The act of conditioning the probability space on a particular event.
 In practice, this involves disregarding measurement outcomes where a particular qubit does not match the post-selected value.